Musical Projects of Malcolm Smith

 EDUCATION

-A composer and percussionist, I studied Electronic Music at The University of Hertfordshire with Ian Dearden and Javier Alvarez, and studied African Drumming with David Oladunni and many other master drummers.
-My recent trip to Senegal allowed intensive study with Jean-Marie Keita and Malo Sonko.
+A composer and percussionist, I studied Electronic Music at The University of Hertfordshire with Ian Dearden and Javier Alvarez, and studied African Drumming with David Oladunni and many many other master drummers over the past twenty years.
+My 2006 trip to Senegal allowed intensive study with Jean-Marie Keita and Malo Sonko.
+In 2009-2010 I completed the Sing Up Take The Lead course learning how to teach vocal workshops.

 EXPERIENCE

-Performed and recorded with many student groups at University, before forming The Canopus Percussion Ensemble (1994...1996).
-Joined the Watford Percussion Project in 1996 under South African band-leader Molefe Pheto.
-Also involved with music therapy projects and sound engineering for the University Big Band.
-Designed an Additive Synthesis system for University compositions and performance.
-Performed as percussionist for Tabula Rasa Dance Company in Oxford and St. Albans Abbey.
-Performed as DJ Spock with Karmatosed sound system at many venues.
+I began compositional experiments while still at school, using early home computers and keyboards with the synth band ERA.
+A fascination for electronic sounds led to some house music tracks recorded in various professional studios with the band Elevator Man between 1989 and 1992.
+I performed and recorded with many student groups at University, including Cosmic Slop (space funk rock), Spliced (punk funk dub), The Waltons (ethnic free improv), before forming The Canopus Percussion Ensemble (1994...1996).
+During that time I was also involved with music therapy projects and sound engineering for the University Big Band.
+I even designed an Additive Synthesis system for University compositions and performance.
+In 1996 I joined the Watford Percussion Project under South African bandleader Molefe Pheto, supporting John Martyn at The Rainbow Festival, and also performed as percussionist for Tabula Rasa Dance Company in Oxford and St. Albans Abbey, and as DJ Spock with Karmatosed sound system at many venues.

-I am currently in the (long) process of setting up my home studio and ultimately a music production company.
+I am making slow but steady progress in the (long) process of setting up my home studio to resume recording and composition, and ultimately form a music production company.

 FUTURE PERFORMANCES